Anthology (Oingo Boingo album)

-Anthology is the third compilation album of songs by American new wave band Oingo Boingo.
+Anthology is the third compilation album of songs by American new wave band Oingo Boingo, released in 1999 by Hip-O Records.
 The two-disc set is the band's first full career-spanning retrospective, compiling material from all of the band's albums on I.R.S.
 Records, A&M Records, MCA Records and Giant Records.

 Track listing

 All songs written and composed by Danny Elfman.